keyceerhaye/LLAMEA-THESIS/CONTRIBUTING.md

 -------------------

 Be sure to add the relevant tests before making the pull request.
-Docs will be updated automatically when we merge to `master`, but you should also build the docs yourself and make sure they're readable.
+Docs will be updated automatically when we merge to `main`, but you should also build the docs yourself and make sure they're readable.
 Include the dev and docs dependencies: `poetry install --with dev, docs`